 Always consider an integrated approach with preventive measures together with biological treatments if available.
-To prevent an infection, use fungicides of the family of the strobilurins or a combination of strobilurin + propiconazole to control the disease.
-Other possible treatments include propiconazole and trifloxystrobin + tebuconazole, alternating the sprays twice at 15 days interval.
+To prevent infection, use the following fungicides: hexaconazole 5EC (2 ml/l) or validamycin 3L (2ml/l) or propiconazole 25 EC (1ml/l) or trifloxystrobin + tebuconazole (0.4g/l).
+Alternate the sprays twice at 15 days interval.